 If a member of the University community has reason to believe that a student who resides in on-campus housing is missing for 24 hours, he or she should immediately notify University Police at (210) 436-3330.
 The University Police Department will generate a missing person report and initiate an investigation.
-If members of the St. Mary's University community believe that a student has been missing for 24 hours, it is critical that they report that information to St. Mary's University Police Department by calling (210) 436-3330.

 In addition to registering an emergency contact, students residing in on-campus housing will be informed annually that they have the option to identify confidentially an individual to be contacted by St. Mary's University in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, St. Mary's University will notify that individual no later than 24 hours after the student is determined to be missing.
 Students are advised that, in the event a student under 18 years of age and not emancipated, St. Mary's University must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-A student who wishes to identify a confidential contact can do so through the StarRes website.
+A student who wishes to identify a confidential contact can do so through the Housing Portal located in Gateway. https://stmarytx.starrezhousing.com/StarRezPortalX/Login?returnUrl=%2FStarRezPortalX%2F2BCFF7BE%2F1%2F1%2FHome-Home%3FUrlToken%3D19D8357F

 A student's confidential contact information will be accessible only by authorized campus officials and law enforcement as appropriate.
 When students are informed of their option to provide a confidential contact, they are advised that their contact information will be registered confidentially, and that this information will be accessible only to authorized campus officials and law enforcement and that it may not be disclosed outside of a missing person investigation.

-After investigating the missing person report, should UPD determine that the student is missing and has been missing for more than 24 hours, St. Mary's University will notify San Antonio Police Department (or the local law enforcement with jurisdiction in the area the student is missing), unless the local law enforcement agency was the entity that made the determination that the student is missing, and the student's missing person contact no later than 24 hours after the student is determined to be missing.
+After investigating the missing person report, should the University Police Department determine that the student is missing and has been missing for more than 24 hours, St. Mary's University will notify San Antonio Police Department (or the local law enforcement with jurisdiction in the area the student is missing), unless the local law enforcement agency was the entity that made the determination that the student is missing, and the student's missing person contact no later than 24 hours after the student is determined to be missing.
 If the student has not listed a missing person contact, St. Mary's University will notify the student's emergency contact.
-If the missing student is under the age of 18 and is not an emancipated individual, St. Mary's University will notify the student's parent or legal guardian, any other missing person contact, and San Antonio Police Department within 24 hours after UPD has determined that the student has been missing for 24 hours.
+If the missing student is under the age of 18 and is not an emancipated individual, St. Mary's University will notify the student's parent or legal guardian, any other missing person contact, and San Antonio Police Department within 24 hours after the University Police Department has determined that the student has been missing for 24 hours.
 Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, St. Mary's University will inform the San Antonio Police Department (or the local law enforcement with jurisdiction in the area the student is missing) that the student is missing within 24 hours.